Home Loan Balance Transfer Process: Key Steps & Benefits

 Key Features & Benefits of Home Loan Balance Transfer:

-• Lower Interest Rates: Enjoy reduced interest rates, resulting in significant savings over the loan tenure.
+Lower Interest Rates: Enjoy reduced interest rates, resulting in significant savings on EMIs over the loan tenure.

-• Direct Settlement: Make repayments directly to the new lender, simplifying the payment process.
+Direct Settlement: Make payments directly to the new lender, simplifying the repayment process.

 Home Loan Balance Transfer Eligibility Criteria

-The Home Loan Balance transfer facility at Kotak Mahindra Bano is open to both employed and self-employed borrowers.
+The Home Loan Balance transfer facility at Kotak Mahindra Bank is open to both employed and self-employed borrowers.

-• Self-Employed Professionals: Age between 18 to 65 years, minimum business vintage of 2 years, minimum income criteria applicable.
+Self-employed Professionals: Age between 18 to 65 years, business should be operational for a minimum of 2 years, and minimum income criteria is applicable.

-Entities like Partnership Firms, Limited Liability Partnerships (LLPs), or Indian Companies, the eligibility criteria for a home loan balance transfer are defined by specific financial parameters.
-These parameters reflect the financial stability and sustainability of the business.
-To qualify, firms, LLPs, or companies operating in major cities such as Delhi, Mumbai, Bangalore, Pune, and Chennai are required to demonstrate a minimum net income of Rs.
-2,40,000 per annum.
-Meanwhile, entities situated in other cities should have a minimum net income of Rs.
-1,80,000 per annum.
+Meanwhile, entities situated in other cities should have a minimum net income of ₹1,80,000 per annum.
 Additionally, the business should have been operational for a minimum of three years, underlining the stability and track record of the entity.

 Hindu Undivided Family (HUF):